Is Organic Cotton Better for Babies?

 In addition, baby clothes made of organic cotton are harder to find (today only 0.95% of global cotton production is organic).
 When available, they are usually significantly more expensive.
 Most people cannot afford them or justify spending the price as babies grow fast and clothes will only be used a few times.
 And often, moms get clothes from loved ones as hand-me-downs or gifts and have little control over what fabrics are picked.

-Making the Cutest and Safest Option Available to All
+Making the Cutest and Safest Options Available to All

 UpChoose was started to help solve this.
 Our mission is to help all moms and dads make mindful choices starting with baby clothing.
 We do that by organizing smarter behaviors that let us offer parents the best premium organic brands at a fraction of the cost.

 Our baby wardrobe solution offers moms all the essential baby clothing in one easy set, delivered to their door at each phase of their baby’s growth.
 Moms pick the size they need and style they prefer (currently choosing between Classic and Playful style) and receive a selection of adorable, premium organic baby clothing essentials curated from partner brands.
 All the clothes are 100% made of organic cotton and certified by the Global Organic Textile Standard (GOTS), the world’s leading processing standard for textiles made from organic fibers.

-When their baby is ready for the next size, they return the clothes and earn credit towards the next size.
+When their baby is ready for the next size, they return the clothes and earn credit for the next size.
 Because of the return system, we can offer both new and preloved sets and charge each customer significantly less.
 Our members end up paying up to 70-80% less than the retail value of organic clothes).
 Moms keep getting adorable, healthful clothes as their baby grows while avoiding unnecessary spending and reducing clutter and waste.